Benson-Mwanake/GadgetReview/README.md

 ### View Live Site

-Visit the deployed application at: [React Blog App](https://blog-app-sdf-ft11.netlify.app/)
+Visit the deployed application at: [GadgetReview](https://gadgetreviewsite.netlify.app/)

 The live site allows you to: